A topic from the subject of Biochemistry in Chemistry.

 Key Points

 • Medicinal and drug chemistry is the branch of chemistry that deals with the design, synthesis, and evaluation of drugs.
+It involves understanding the chemical structure of drugs and their interactions with biological targets to develop safe and effective therapies.

-• It is a multidisciplinary field that draws on knowledge from chemistry, biology, pharmacology, and other sciences.
+• It is a multidisciplinary field that draws on knowledge from chemistry, biology, pharmacology, toxicology, and other sciences.

 Main Concepts